Jon Drummond: Career

 Born in Philadelphia, Pennsylvania, Jon Drummond, a graduate of Overbrook High School, is known for being among the world's best starters.
 He is also well known for what could be called showmanship or taunting depending on one's perspective.
 Drummond has been called the "Clown Prince" of Track and Field.

+Drummond first competed in the NJCAA for Odessa College.
+He then transferred to the TCU Horned Frogs track and field team where he pledged Kappa Alpha Psi Fraternity to compete in the NCAA.

 His "showmanship" was visible with his membership in the HSI enclave, along with training partners Maurice Greene and Ato Boldon.

 In 1991, Drummond won the 200 m at the World University Games and the British AAA Championships title at the 1991 AAA Championships.
 At the 1993 World Championships, Drummond ran the opening leg on the American 4 × 100 m relay team, which won the gold medal and equalled the world record of 37.40.
 At the 1995 World Championships, he ran the second leg on the American 4 × 100 m relay team, which did not finish its heat after Drummond and Tony McCall failed to complete their pass.

 Drummond was the opening leg of the silver medal-winning American 4 × 100 m relay team at the 1996 Summer Olympics and reached the semi-finals of 100 m.
 In 1997, Drummond won his only US National Championships title in 200 m and at the World Championships, Drummond was seventh in 200 m.
 In 1999, Drummond suffered a third case of spinal meningitis but managed to recover to run the opening leg in a gold medal-winning American 4 × 100 m relay team at the 1999 World Championships.

 At the Sydney Olympics, Drummond was fifth in 100 m and ran again the opening leg on the American 4 × 100 m relay team, which won the gold medal.
 At the 2001 World Championships, Drummond was again selected to run the first leg in relay, but suffered a torn right quadriceps halfway to passing the baton to Mickey Grimes in the first round and did not run in the final.
 He did however complete the pass to Grimes in first place allowing the team to continue onto the finals.

 In 2002, Drummond was fourth in 100 m and won the 4 × 100 m relay in the IAAF World Cup.

 At the 2003 World Championships, he was disqualified in the quarterfinals of 100 m for a false start.
 However, he contested that he did not false start, repeatedly shouting "I did not move".
 He delayed competition for almost an hour by refusing to leave the Paris track where the meet was being held.
 He protested for a period of time by lying down on the track.
 He eventually left the track of his own volition, reportedly in tears.
 It is one of a number of cases which relate to the revised false-start policies.